erablab/sensor-data-visualization-frontend/README.md

 ### `npm install`

-This will install the server dependencies
+This will install the required dependencies

 ### `npm start`